kubernetes/ingress-nginx/docs/examples/affinity/cookie/README.md

 ## Validation

-You can confirm that the Ingress works.
+You can confirm that the Ingress works:

 ```console
 $ kubectl describe ing nginx-test